VrchStudio/comfyui-web-viewer/README.md

 # ComfyUI Web Viewer

-A custom node collection for ComfyUI the [vrch.ai](https://vrch.ai) category, providing a Web Viewer utility and a framework for real-time AI-generated interactive art.
+A custom node collection for ComfyUI under the [vrch.ai](https://vrch.ai) category, providing a Web Viewer utility and a framework for real-time AI-generated interactive art.

 **Features:**
 - Real-time interaction and AI generation.